toddaustin07/MQTT_SmartApp/README.md

 - Optionally start *Live Logging*

 ### Download and configure the nodeJS SmartApp
-- Clone this repository onto your server or otherwise download these files to your project directory:
+- Clone this repository onto your server and copy these files to your project directory:
 ```
 smartapps.js
 mqttout.js